SuperOfficeDocs/superoffice-docs/user-guide/en/howto/sections-tabs-grouping-lists.md

 You can group a list on one or more data types to get a better overview of the records in a section tab.

-**Examples**: Group a list of **activities** on category, so you can view all your appointments or webforms.
+**Examples**: Group a list of **activities** on category, so you can view all your appointments or web forms.
 Group a list of **requests** on category and status, so you can get an overview of request statuses per category.

 * To activate the grouping, click ![icon][img1] on the far right of the column headers in a section tab and click **Enable grouping**.
 A new row is now displayed above the column headers.